-We just don't have the budget is a phrase that works its way into the office lexicon faster than COVID on a person without a face mask.
+We just don't have the budget is a phrase that works its way into the office lexicon faster than kids on a Halloween candy hunt.
 It's a phrase that shuts down ideas and closes doors to opportunities that could create the budget to enable you and your organization to do the things that hit the sweet spot on your bottom line.

 It's unlikely you're running your business at 100% efficiency and where there are inefficiencies, there are dollars.
 If you want the budget for a new initiative or to run an existing project to the finish line, but can't see any new dollars coming into view, go through this simple audit to mine dollars you already have within your organization.